About a year ago, I started to take an interest in using more natural remedies for the everyday ailments that we face here on the homestead.

 When you’re feeling a cold coming on (or everyone around you has one), take a dropperful (or teaspoon) a few times a day.
 Drink it straight or mix it with some water if you prefer.
 For those concerned about giving alcohol to children: mixing the tincture with a little hot water (like making tea) will evaporate the alcohol but leave behind the beneficial parts.

 If you don’t have elderberries, you can buy some dehydrated berries to make your own, or just skip that and get elderberry syrup or elderberry tincture – they even make elderberry gummies!
 Since we started taking this, I have noticed a stark difference in the duration and severity of our colds.
 If we load up at the first sign of sore throat or sniffles, the illness often never proceeds beyond that.
 This is a serious game-changer!

 A Couple Notes

-Eating the raw berries can cause stomach distress in some people, so it’s best to cook them first, or just stick with the juice preparations and don’t eat the actual berry at all.
+Eating the raw berries can cause stomach distress in some people.
+It’s best to cook them first, or just stick with the juice preparations and don’t eat the actual berry.

 Only use the black elder.
 Red elder is toxic, and can be noted by larger berries, more grape-like clusters, and oh yeah, the berries are red.